-3 The rates shown are the 2021 maximum combined federal and provincial marginal tax rates, including surtaxes where applicable, based on known rates as of
+4 The rates shown are the 2023 maximum combined federal and provincial marginal tax rates, including surtaxes where applicable, based on known rates as of 15 January 2023.

-Ordinary income includes such items as salary, interest, business income and income from other sources, but excludes Canadian dividends and capital gains.
-Ordinary income includes such items as salary, interest, pusities income and income from other sources, but should should be public corporations and private companies out of the rates apply to the actual amount of taxable dividends received in the year.
+Ordinary income includes such items as salary, interest, business income and income from other sources, but excludes Canadian dividends and capital gains

+6 The rates apply to the actual amount of taxable dividends received in the year.
 Eligible dividends are those paid by public corporations and private companies out of earnings that have been taxed at the general corporate tax rate (the dividend must be designated by the payor corporation as an eligible dividend).